Thursday, April 15 2021

 Awarded each year, the AIA|DC and the Washington Architectural Foundation are proud to provide the Barbara G. Laurie Scholarship for DC high school students entering undergraduate architecture programs.

 One multi-year scholarship will be awarded annually.
 Each scholarship will be $5,000 per year to go toward tuition.
-If the student maintains a good grade point average and remains in the architecture program, the student will receive $5,000 each subsequent year until graduation.
+If the student maintains a good grade point average and remains in the architecture program, the student will receive $5,000 each year for up to five years.